cchitsiang/awesome-stars/topics.md

 ## chatgpt

+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source copilot chat for software development—bring the power of ChatGPT to VS Code
 - [mattzcarey/code-review-gpt](https://github.com/mattzcarey/code-review-gpt) - Your personal code reviewer powered by LLMs (OpenAI GPT-3.5/4, Llama, Falcon, Azure AI) & Embeddings ⚡️ Improve code quality and catch bugs before you break production 🚀
 - [logspace-ai/langflow](https://github.com/logspace-ai/langflow) - ⛓️ Langflow is a UI for LangChain, designed with react-flow to provide an effortless way to experiment and prototype flows.
 - [paul-gauthier/aider](https://github.com/paul-gauthier/aider) - aider is AI pair programming in your terminal